filip-minx/ZMesh/README.md

 }
 ```

-`zmesh::MessageBox` serialises messages with an internal binary framing format,
-manages retries, and raises the same events available in the managed
+`zmesh::MessageBox` serialises message envelopes as JSON, manages retries, and
+raises the same events available in the managed implementation.
-implementation.

 #### Hosting message boxes